 Spend it wisely and assign value to it just like you would to your money.
-It is a finite resource and when you start treating it that way you will find it easier to break free of time and money-wasting activities and focus on more important things.
+Time is a finite resource and when you start treating it as valuable you will find it easier to break free of time-wasting activities (many of which also waste money), and focus on more important things.

 Treat Money as Time

-This is the same concept as above just in reverse, quite literally.
+This is the same concept as above just in reverse.
 Assign a value to your time such as the hourly wage you earn at work.
 When considering a purchase you can now relate the price to the amount of work it would take for you to cover the cost.

 That also applies to the time you spend on money-saving activities.
 For instance, spending two extra hours to find a deal that will save you $120 means you just earned $60 an hour for your effort.
 Using our same TV example, that is double your hourly wage.

-The 30 day rule is a way to get your impulse buying under control.
-Whenever you get the sudden urge to purchase something you would note down the item you desire, the price and location of where you intended to purchase it.
+The 30-Day Rule is a way to get your impulse buying under control.
+Whenever you get the sudden urge to purchase something, write down the item you desire, the price, and where you intend to purchase it.

 Allow the note and the decision to “age” for 30 days.
-At the end of the 30 day period consider again if you still want to purchase the item.
-This is an especially handy rule for items that fall into the “want” category such as extra shoes you really don’t need or a new laptop.
-Maybe even a shiny new smartphone or a new car when yours is still perfectly functional.
+At the end of the 30-day period, if you still want to purchase the item, then go ahead.
+This is an especially handy rule for items that fall into the “want” category such as extra shoes or a new laptop.

-The 30 days is just an example but for smaller purchases, even a day could be enough to step away and reconsider.
+30 days may be too much, but for smaller purchases even a day is enough to step away and reconsider.
 It’s a great tool for gaining control over your impulses.
-You will learn to make more deliberate and better buying decisions.
-That’s because delaying the decision means you can approach it without the emotional component.
+You learn to make more deliberate and better buying decisions, because delaying the decision means you can approach it without the emotional component.

 Prepare More Meals at Home

-Dinners are even better for saving money, eating out for dinner is usually significantly more expensive especially if you order alcohol.
+Dinners are even better for saving money; eating out for dinner is usually significantly more expensive especially if you order alcohol.
 Make restaurant trips something you have time to look forward to.
-As with the 30 day rule the only way this can happen is if you allow enough time to pass between visiting your favorite dinner spot.
+As with the 30-day rule, the only way this can happen is if you allow enough time to pass between visits to your favorite dinner spot.